-The ratings for the offered notes are limited in scope and may be lowered or withdrawn, or the offered notes may receive an unsolicited rating, which may have an adverse effect on the liquidity or the market price of the offered notes.
+The ratings for the offered notes are limited in scope, may be lowered or withdrawn and do not consider the suitability of an investment in the securities for a particular investor.
+In addition, the offered notes may receive an unsolicited rating, which may have an adverse effect on the liquidity or the market price of the offered notes.

 Security ratings are not a recommendation to purchase, hold or sell the offered notes, inasmuch as the rating does not comment as to market price or suitability for a particular investor.
 A rating of the offered notes addresses the likelihood of the timely payment of interest and the ultimate repayment of principal of the offered notes on the legal maturity date pursuant to their respective terms.
 There is no assurance that a rating will remain for any given period of time or that a rating will not be lowered or withdrawn entirely by a rating agency if in its judgment circumstances in the future so warrant.
 None of us, our affiliates, the sponsor or any of the sponsor's affiliates will have any obligation to replace or supplement the credit enhancement, or to take any other action to maintain any ratings of the offered notes.
 A rating agency may revise or withdraw the ratings at any time in its sole discretion, including as a result of a failure by the sponsor to comply with its obligation to post information provided to the Hired Agencies on a website that is accessible by a rating agency that is not a Hired Agency.
-In light of the COVID-19 pandemic, it is possible that a Hired Agency could revise its models and ratings methodology (including its ratings or outlooks with respect to the various transaction parties) and, following the closing date, downgrade its ratings on the Class A(2022-1) notes that were not subject to such revised models or ratings methodology as part of the ratings process.
+It is possible that a Hired Agency could revise its models and ratings methodology (including its ratings or outlooks with respect to the various transaction parties) at any time and, following the closing date, downgrade its ratings on the Class A(2022-2) notes that were not subject to such revised models or ratings methodology as part of the ratings process.